Upshur County Court Records

 | Authenticated copies | — | $7.00 + $1.00 per page |

-When submitting a request, provide as much identifying information as possible—party names, case number, case type, and approximate filing dates—to help the clerk locate the specific records.
+When submitting a request, bring as much identifying information as possible — party names, case number, case type, and approximate filing date — so the clerk can locate the right records quickly.

 Are Court Records Public in Upshur County?

-Court records in Upshur County are presumed open to the public under the Texas Public Information Act (Texas Government Code, Chapter 552).
-This statute establishes a broad right of access to government records and requires that information be made available unless a specific exception applies.
+Court records in Upshur County are generally open to public inspection under the Texas Public Information Act (Texas Government Code, Chapter 552).
+This law creates a broad right of access to government records and requires that information be made available unless a specific exception applies.

-Certain categories of court records are restricted from public access by statute or court order.
-Records that may be exempt include:
+That said, certain categories of court records are restricted by statute or court order.
+Records that may be exempt from public access include:

-- Sealed or expunged records — Cases that have been sealed by judicial order or expunged from the record are not available for public inspection.
+- Sealed or expunged records — Cases sealed by judicial order or expunged from the record are not available for public inspection.

 - Juvenile records — Court files involving minors in juvenile proceedings are confidential under Texas law.